Full Replication (formerly: Disaster recovery)

 If you boot a copy of your production VM, be careful: if they share the same static IP, you'll have troubles.

-A good way to avoid this kind of problems is to remove the network interface and check if the export is correctly done.
+A good way to avoid this kind of problem is to remove the network interface on the DR VM and check if the export is correctly done.

 For each DR replicated VM, we add "start" as a blocked operation, meaning even VMs with "Auto power on" enabled will not be started on your DR destination if it reboots.